bacionejs/cat/README.md

 👉 The lower leg physics makes the stride believable, and the body bobbing seals the illusion of a real running catwoman.

+## 🏃‍♀️ Animation Performance: Pre-rendering the Run Cycle

+To ensure a silky-smooth animation without performance hits, Catwoman's entire run cycle isn't drawn in real-time during the game.
+Instead, it's **pre-rendered** into a series of static images when the game first loads.

+### How It Works

+1.  **One-Time Generation:** At startup, the code procedurally generates each of the 30 frames of the run cycle.
+For every frame, it calculates the precise position and angle of the torso, head, arms, and legs using the physics logic described above.

+2.  **Drawing to an Off-screen Canvas:** Each calculated frame is drawn onto a hidden canvas that the player never sees.

+3.  **Storing as Images:** This canvas is immediately converted into an image data URL (`.toDataURL()`) and stored in an array.
+This process is repeated for all 30 frames.

+4.  **Playback:** During the game, the animation loop simply picks the correct pre-made image from the array and draws it to the screen.

+### The Advantage

+This technique is a classic **space-time tradeoff**.
+It uses a bit more memory upfront to store the image frames, but it drastically reduces the CPU's workload during gameplay.
+Instead of performing dozens of complex physics calculations every single frame, the game only needs to do one simple thing: draw an image.

+👉 This pre-rendering process is key to making the animation fluid and responsive, even on less powerful devices.